nik312123/stringOf/README.md

 ## Short Description

-Used to convert various data structures to strings that do not have a built-in function for doing such.
+Used to convert various data structures to strings that do not have a built-in function for doing such

 ## Documentation